sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 "oc new-app" is the command that initializes an application in various ways on OpenShift.
 You will use it to get your source code running on OpenShift.

-In this lab you will build your application in a container on OpenShift itself.
-This is done using Source 2 Image (s2i) which does the following:
+Source 2 Image (s2i) does the following:

 1. Launches a container from a "builder image" of the matching runtime.
 In this case that's a python 2.7 builder image.
 1. Executes a build of the application in the running builder container.
-1. After a successful build, s2i commits a new image containing the application and pushes it into the internal registry of OpenShift.
+1. After a successful build, s2i commits a new image containing the built application and pushes it into the internal registry of OpenShift.
 1. The container is launched because a new image has been created.
 If the container is already running from a previous build, the container will be re-deployed.

 Using the following ``--dry-run`` option, you can first see what the "new-app" command will do.